nickydonna/c-Thread-Pool/README.md

 c-Thread-Pool
 =============

-A pure C Thread Pool, usin POSIX library
+A pure C Thread Pool, using POSIX library